e-marshall/sentinel1_rtc/questions.md

 - because using SLC source imagery, terrain correction performed in slant range, then corrected image is mapped to DEM space
 - geocoding is final step
 - methods description [here](https://hyp3-docs.asf.alaska.edu/guides/rtc_product_guide/)

+Two different groups within the ASF dataset?

+# Programming questions
+1. feel like i'm relying on list comprehension a lot for creating, organizing objects - is there a more direct way to do these tasks?
+2. selecting off non-dimensional coordinates - keep messing up
+3. dimensions of the ASF, PC objects are a bit of a mess, need to clean up